Summer Undergraduate Research Program (SURP) 2015

 Students are required to initiate their own student/supervisor match.
 A list of faculty recruiting students is available below.
 Students who are able to secure a supervisor but whose applications do not meet the minimum eligibility requirements will not be considered for funding.

-A listing of faculty recruiting students for the 2014 program is now available.
+A listing of faculty recruiting students for the 2015 program is available via this link.

 International Student Application Process

 The International program is a wonderful opportunity for students from around the world to gain hands-on research experience at the University of Toronto.
-The International program is available to undergraduate or medical students who are not Canadian Citizens or permanent residents and do not have a valid SIN #.
+The International program is available to undergraduate or medical students who are not Canadian Citizens or permanent residents and do not have a valid Social Insurance Number (SIN).
 The IMS accommodates a limited number of International students each year.

-Applications for the 2014 summer program are now closed.
-The application package consisted of:
+Application submission for the 2015 summer program is now closed.

 Domestic Student Application Process